Omron BP652 Review – The Blood Pressure Monitor For Your Next Trip!

 - Easy-to-read display

 - Batteries included (it’s the little things that count!)

 The Omron BP652 7 Series Wrist Blood Pressure Monitor scores a 4.3/5 with current users and has the #1 Best Seller rating on Amazon in the competitive Blood Pressure Monitors category.
 This excellent rating can be contributed to the wonderful value and the helpful, advanced features this machine provides.

 Some users claim this model is inaccurate, but many more believe the readings are in line with the measurements taken by their doctor.
 The most common source of inaccuracies is not using this monitor as directed and can be overcome by utilizing the helpful Heart Guide Technology with the recommended ON2 setting as stated above.

 Omron.com lists the MSRP of this model at $79.99 and is currently selling the Omron BP652 for $69.99, but you can save $23 by going to Amazon.

 With a price tag under $50, the technologically advanced Omron BP652 7 Series Wrist Blood Pressure Monitor offers you great features and accuracy without busting your budget.

-This model is a perfect fit for travelers and for those looking for an accurate blood pressure meter that is less bulky than an upper arm monitor.
+This model is a BPMG top pick and a perfect fit for travelers and for those looking for an accurate blood pressure meter that is less bulky than an upper arm monitor.